vilaswasnik/anapana/README.md

    *Start with 5-10 minutes if you're new*

 2. **🔔 Pick Your Bell**
-   *Try "Tibetan Bell" - it's perfect for beginners*
+   *The wooden bell sound is perfect for beginners*

 3. **▶️ Press Play**
    *Close your eyes and get comfortable*